docker/docs/docker-store/certify-plugins-logging.md

     chmod u+x inspectDockerLoggingPlugin
     ```

-3. Capture the product ID you'd like to reference for the certification test.
+3. Get the product ID from the plan page you'd like to reference for the certification test.
+Make sure the checkbox is checked and the plan is saved first.

     ![product ID](images/store-product-id.png)